Impact is not just about how many people visit or participate. It is also about the qualities of their experiences and interactions.

 You’ll need an inbox to collect the notifications you’ll receive.
 This could be the email inbox that you already use or, if you’d rather receive notifications elsewhere, create a new email address specifically for the alerts you’ll soon receive.
 Gmail is a reliable and free option.

 Because the types of channels, notifications, and inboxes are customizable, there are too many ways to combine them to adequately illustrate them on this site.
-Here are a few common things you might want notification for and how to collect them.
-Use these as a starter way to collect the data you’re interested in.
+Here are a few common things you might want notification for and how to collect them:

 - See Instagram photos near a location.